 Alumni professionals tend to be extroverts.
 Our Western culture favors extroverts.
 Our education systems favor extroverts.

-Which is likely the reason why most alumni programming focuses on attracting and engaging people like us extroverts.
+This is likely the reason why most alumni programming focuses on attracting and engaging people like us extroverts.
 Events like club and chapter events, mixers, socials, happy hours, reunions, networking events, career workshops, career fairs, 5-Ks, recognition events/banquets, etc., all favor extroverts.

 But are we considering how much of our programming will attract and engage the other half of your alumni population, the introverts?

-Fortunately you don’t have to create programs for just introverts or extroverts.
+Fortunately, you don’t have to create programs for just introverts or extroverts.
 The most effective programs appeal to both.